List of female nominees for the Nobel Prize

 Clockwise from top left: Cecilia Payne-Gaposchkin, Rosalind Franklin, Emmeline Pankhurst and Virginia Woolf were among the influential 20th-century women who largely contributed in their fields but were never considered for the Nobel Prizes.

 The Nobel Prize (Nobelpriset) is a set of five different prizes that, according to its benefactor Alfred Nobel, in his 1895 will, must be awarded "to those who, during the preceding year, have conferred the greatest benefit to humankind".
 The five prizes are awarded in the fields of Physiology or Medicine, Physics, Chemistry, Literature, and Peace.

 As of 2025, 68 Nobel Prizes and the Memorial Prize in Economic Sciences have been awarded to 67 women and since 1901, the year wherein the awarding of the prizes began, hundreds of women have already been nominated and shortlisted carefully in each field.

 The first woman to win a Nobel Prize was Marie Curie, who won the Nobel Prize in Physics in 1903 with her husband, Pierre Curie, and Henri Becquerel.
 Curie is also the only woman to have won multiple Nobel Prizes; in 1911, she won the Nobel Prize in Chemistry.
 Curie's daughter, Irène Joliot-Curie, won the Nobel Prize in Chemistry in 1935, making the two the only mother-daughter pair to have won Nobel Prizes.
-Of the currently revealed female nominees both in physics and chemistry, the notable scientists Henrietta Swan Leavitt, Astrid Cleve, Harriet Brooks, Alice Ball, Agnes Pockels, Margaret Eliza Maltby, Mileva Marić, Inge Lehmann, Cecilia Payne-Gaposchkin, Leona Woods, Geertruida de Haas-Lorentz, Elda Emma Anderson, Hertha Sponer, Maria Lipp, Helen Parsons, Maud Menten, Kathleen Lonsdale, Elizabeth Rona, Marie-Antoinette Tonnelat, Katharina Boll-Dornberger and Katherine Burr Blodgett were not included.
+Of the currently revealed female nominees both in physics and chemistry, the notable scientists Alice Ball, Henrietta Swan Leavitt, Harriet Brooks, Agnes Pockels, Margaret Eliza Maltby, Mileva Marić, Maud Menten, Elda Emma Anderson, Maria Lipp, Astrid Cleve, Hertha Sponer, Kathleen Lonsdale, Geertruida de Haas-Lorentz, Helen Parsons, Cecilia Payne-Gaposchkin, Katherine Burr Blodgett, Marie-Antoinette Tonnelat, Katharina Boll-Dornberger Elizabeth Rona and Leona Woods were not included.